spettersson/splunk4patientprivacy/data_guide.md

 [Event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) determines how Splunk processes raw text and breaks it into individual events, ensuring that every complete log entry is indexed as a separate event.

 A full list of configurations for event line-breaking with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking#:~:text=Line%20breaking%20general,affect%20line%20breaking.).
 In many cases, the default settings are sufficient, so it’s recommended to test them first.
-If they don't do the job, then consider adjusting the  following key settings (part of what is known as the ‘Magic 8’):
+If they don't do the job, then consider adjusting the  following key settings (part of what is known as the [Splunk Great Eight](https://lantern.splunk.com/Splunk_Platform/Product_Tips/Data_Management/Configuring_new_source_types#:~:text=The%20Splunk%20Great%20Eight%0A(always%20configure%20for%20all%20source%20types))):

 - `LINE_BREAKER` → Specifies a regex that determines how Splunk breaks raw text into lines.
 The regex must contain a capturing group, and wherever the regex matches, Splunk considers the start of the first capturing group to be the end of the previous line, and considers the end of the first capturing group to be the start of the next line.
 The portion of the text matched by the capturing group is excluded from the lines.
 Whether each line is directly processed as an individual event depends on if Splunk is instructed to try to merge lines or not (see SHOULD_LINEMERGE setting).
   - Default: LINE_BREAKER = ([\r\n]+)